dhroth/count_quasars/README.md

 moving to Python 3.

 However, in practice, installing the LSST stack from source is very difficult to do.
-To install an old version of `sims_photUtils` using conda, run the following commands:
+Instead, you can install an old version of `sims_photUtils` using conda by running the following commands:
 ```
 conda update conda
 conda config --add channels http://conda.lsst.codes/sims